google/jscin/src/chrome/ime_api/README.md

 backend.
 Any web pages with a 'imePanel' DOM element with sub elements 'composition', 'candidates', 'auxiliary' can use this implementation.

+The `ime.css` provides a reference styling for the IME panel and the menu.

 This is currently directly used by the test pages like `/test/testarea.html`.

 ## Inter process communication components based implementation